Israel National Trail: Route

 The trail is a continuous footpath across the entire country of Israel.
 It mostly consists of dirt tracks, however, occasionally it includes quiet roads or pavements.
 The path is frequently marked by its unique striped markers.
 These are often painted on rocks and trees, or with signs and plates.

 The trail is walked either North-to-South or South-to-North, both directions are common.
 However, the North-to-South is more frequently taken.
 Therefore, a description of the route in that direction follows.

 Upper Galilee

-The trail starts in Kibbutz Dan, behind the Beit Ussishkin Museum.
+The trail starts in Mount Hermon.
 It proceeds down to the Upper Galilee, passes through the city of Kiryat Shmona, and goes near Tel Hai, where it passes by a memorial to Joseph Trumpeldor.

 The path in this area is elevated, providing views of the Hula Valley, a part of the Great Rift Valley.
 Further along, the path reaches Nabi Yusha fort/Metzudat Koach, and then a shrine, Al-Nabi Yusha' (Prophet Joshua).

 The trail continues up to Mount Meron.
 It passes by a rock formation known as Elijah's Chair, and the archaeological site of Khirbet Shema.
 Further, the trail sees exposed pipes of the National Water Carrier of Israel.
 It then passes in Nahal Amud, more than two hundred meters below the city of Safed.